These Oven Baked Chicken Shish Kabobs are an easy appetizer for any party! They're marinated in a delicious dressing and baked to juicy perfection!

 - Honey Musard

 Since I am Greek, I am a souvlaki LOVER!
 That means I have a love for anything dipped in tzatziki especially chicken kabobs!
-Tzatziki is so refreshing and adds some tang to any meat dish.
-Here is my easy homemade tzatziki recipe if you're interested instead of using the chimichurri sauce.
+So serve them on the side for your guests to enjoy!

 Other skewered recipes you may like!